 Table 1 gives average figures for blood-alcohol levels produced by different numbers of units consumed.
 Table 2 describes the effects of alcohol units on men and women over varying periods of time.

-Robert M. Youngson
+Contributed By: Robert M. Youngson